S-200 missile system: Missiles

 The S-200 missile system's numerous variants have been equipped with several different missiles over its operational history, notably the 5V21, 5V25, and 5V28 missiles and their subvariants.

 The 5V28E missile is launched by four solid-fueled strap-on rocket boosters designated 5S25 which burn for between 3 and 5.1 seconds, generating 40 tf (+/- 8%) of thrust each, for a total of circa 160 tf.
 After the boosters burn out, they are released from the missile in pairs and drop away.
 The missile's second stage is a liquid fueled sustainer rocket engine, designated 5D67, fueled by a two-component rocket propellant made up of 720 l TG-02 Samin fuel (50% xylidine and 50% triethylamine) and 1085 l of the oxidizing agent AK-27P (consisting of at least 69.5% pure nitric acid and 24–28% dinitrogen tetroxide).
 The second stage burns for between 51 and 150 seconds.
 The missile reaches its maximum effective range of 255 km after 215 seconds.
 With a minimum engagement range of 17 km, the 5V28E variant was able to engage targets at altitudes up to 40800 m, with a minimum altitude of 300 m outside of 38 km, and at least 1000 m at shorter ranges.
 Target speeds could range between 100 m/s and 1200 m/s.
 The 5V28E's high-explosive fragmentation warhead weighs 217 kg in total and contains 16,000 × 2 g fragmentation pellets, 21,000 × 3.5 g pellets, and 90 kg of explosives.
 Triggered by radar proximity fuse, the warhead was designed to destroy targets within a 120-degree cone at up to 200 m.

 The 5V28N and 5V28MN were the only missile variants equipped with a nuclear warhead, the latter with a yield equivalent to 5 kilotonnes of TNT.
+Following the war in Ukraine, the S-200 system has been modified, as Ukraine use it for long range strikes and a high altitude interception system, by using modernized fire-control methods, helping it to target threats 250-300 km away.